Yugesh1620/-NeuroGuard-Embedded-Parkinson-s-Detection-System/README.md

 The LCD screen displays real-time and final results of the recorded data.
 An LED provides visual indication if any tremors are detected.
 # Team Members
-Yugesh Panta
+-Yugesh Panta
-Srujana Kanchisamudram Seshagiribabu
+-Srujana Kanchisamudram Seshagiribabu
-Rithvik Peeriga
+-Rithvik Peeriga